riversideresearch/hammer/README.md

 - [base64](https://en.wikipedia.org/wiki/Base64)
 - [DNS](https://en.wikipedia.org/wiki/Domain_Name_System)

+## Contributing

+For information on contributing to Hammer, including development setup, code formatting guidelines, and documentation generation, please see [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Known Issues

 The regular expression backend is potentially not thread-safe (thanks to Martin Murray for pointing this out).
 A full rewrite of this backend is on the roadmap already due to some unexpected nondeterminism in the current implementation; we plan to fix this problem in that rewrite.